ComputeCanada/molmodsim-md-analysis-pytraj/_episodes/01-Setup_pytraj_in_Jupyter.md

 ~~~
 {: .file-content}

-Before starting jupyter server we need to allocate CPUs and RAM for our notebook.
+Before starting Jupyter server we need to allocate CPUs and RAM for our notebook.
 Let's request two MPI tasks because we will learn to how to analyze data in parallel.
 Submit request of an interactive resource allocation using the *salloc* command:

 ~~~
 salloc --mem-per-cpu=2000 --time=2:0:0 --ntasks=2